 The smallest country on the British mainland punches well above its weight when it comes to places to visit.
 Have a read of this article and find out why Wales is on an unstoppable staycation rise.

 A South Wales staycation has more than a hint of seasoning added to it by its attractions that welcome visitors with open arms.
-Find out our favourite things to do here.
+Discover our list of the best beaches in South Wales.

 Taking advantage of your surroundings is a must on any trip to North Wales.
-Home to some of the UK’s most spectacular landscapes, the region is brimming with great things to do.
+Home to some of the UK’s most spectacular landscapes, the region is brimming with beautiful beaches too.
+Find out more here.

 Home to seven of our fantastic parks and a whole host of attractions, Wales is a place where scenery and history come together to create a wealth of things to do with your loved ones.